Table of Contents

 The Problem With Nice Theology

 To be nice, by definition, is to be “pleasant” and “agreeable.”
-A nice person does not stand in opposition to the situation; he agrees with it.
+A nice person is one who does not stand in opposition to the situation; he agrees with it.

 However, in a world that takes a stance against the Truth, a Christian cannot be expected to be nice — to agree.